RePo: Language Models with Context Re-Positioning: Experiments

 \subsection{Setup}

-We use OLMo-2 \cite{walsh2} developed by Allen Institute for AI as the backbone model, whose performance is comparable to Qwen-2.5 \cite{qwen2025qwen25technicalreport}.
-Its data, model weights, and code are fully open-sourced.
-Notably, OLMo-2 is trained with the RoPE method \cite{su2024roformer}.
-For all methods in our experiments, we start from the checkpoint of the OLMo-2 1B model that has completed stage-1 pre-training, and we continually pre-train it on the $50$B-token stage-2 data\footnote{\url{https://github.com/allenai/OLMo}}.
+We use OLMo-2 \cite{walsh2} as the backbone model, which is fully open-sourced, including its training data, model weights, and code.
+Our primary motivation for conducting experiments on a fully open-source LLM is to avoid data contamination issues \cite{wu2025reasoning, dong-etal-2024-generalization}, which can otherwise lead to biased or misleading results.
+Notably, OLMo-2 is trained with the \textsc{RoPE} method with linear position assignment \cite{su2024roformer}.
+For all methods in our experiments, we start from the checkpoint of the OLMo-2 1B and 7B model that have completed stage-1 pre-training on 4 trillion tokens, and we continually pre-train it on the $50$B-token stage-2 data\footnote{\url{https://github.com/allenai/OLMo}}.
 The training context length is 4096 tokens.
 We keep the training configuration and codebase identical to those released by \citet{walsh2}.